-- (2) Where the Registrar determines otherwise than as provided in subsection (1), he shall, subject to subsection (3), refuse the application and inform the applicant of his decision. - (3) Where the Registrar determines that the information or evidence referred to in this section is not correct or sufficient, he may require the owner to submit supplementary information or evidence. - (4) The Registrar may refuse to register a ship where he is satisfied that having regard to - (a) the condition of the ship so far as is relevant to safety or to a risk of pollution; - (b) the safety, health and welfare of persons employed or engaged in any capacity on board the ship; - (c) the possibility that the ship is being used for an unlawful purpose; or it would be detrimental to the interests of Mauritius or to international shipping for the ship to be registered.
+- (2) Where the Registrar determines otherwise than as provided in subsection (1), he shall, subject to subsection (3), refuse the application and inform the applicant of his decision. - (3) Where the Registrar determines that the information or evidence referred to in this section is not correct or sufficient, he may require the owner to submit supplementary information or evidence. - (4) The Registrar may refuse to register a ship where he is satisfied that having regard to - (a) the condition of the ship so far as is relevant to safety or to a risk of pollution; - (b) the safety, health and welfare of persons employed or engaged in any capacity on board the ship; - (c) the possibility that the ship is being used for an unlawful purpose; or - (d) the record of the owner's management and operational quality including matters mentioned in paragraphs (a) to (c), it would be detrimental to the interests of Mauritius or to international shipping for the ship to be registered.